hamidsyed/pyCode/BMS_BacNet/BMS_BACNET_DOC.md

 3) `bms_bacnet_demo_bacnet.py` — end-to-end demo

 Purpose
-- Convenience script that starts a `BMSDevice` simulator, the `BACnetBMSServer`, and a `BACnetBMSClient` that reads the temperature (analogValue, instance 1) 5 times.
+- Convenience script that starts a `BMSDevice` simulator, the `BACnetBMSServer`, and a `BACnetBMSClient` that reads all 6 sensor values multiple times.
 - Intended for local single-host validation.

 Usage